Our Top Picks

 You will need to shut down your solar panel system to clean the panels.
 Since they generate a lot of heat, it can be hazardous to do any cleaning or maintenance on your solar panels during the heat of the day.
 The best time to clean your solar panels is in the early morning hours.
 Once it is light enough outside that you could drive your car safely without using headlights, it is light enough for you to access your roof safely, if necessary, or otherwise clean your solar panels.
 If your roof, or the area around your solar panels is damp from rain or other weather events, do not risk cleaning if the area is slippery.
 Pick a dry, cool morning to clean your solar panels.

-If mornings are not an option for you in terms of cleaning, the next best choice is cleaning your solar panels on a cloudy day.
+If mornings are not an option for you to pull out the solar panel cleaning system kit, the next best choice is cleaning your solar panels on a cloudy day.
 Ideally, the mid-day hours are still not the best choice of times, even on an overcast day, but late afternoon, or early evening, before sunset on a cloudy day is also an option if mornings do not work for you.

-What is the best method for cleaning solar panels?
+What is the best method for washing solar panels?

 Always check with your solar panel manufacturer to see if they have any specific instructions that are unique to your unit.
 Otherwise, the process is very simple.
-First, you want to use a soft brush, cloth, or soft broom to wipe off any obvious debris, loose dirt, or leaves.
+First, you want to use a soft brush, microfiber cleaning cloth, or soft broom to wipe off any obvious debris, loose dirt, or leaves.
 For flat panels, you will want to ensure nothing sticks in the corners of your panels.
-Once you remove all loose debris from your panels, you can start cleaning.
+Once you remove all loose debris from your panels, you can get started cleaning.

 Depending on exactly how dirty your panels are, you can choose to do a water wash only, or use a mild detergent to clean the panels.
 There are specific solutions that you can purchase to clean solar panels.
-Here are two popular examples of cleaning solutions:
+Here are two popular examples of solar panel cleaning tools solutions:

 WINSOL Solar Brite Cleaning Solution